brorb/710-wiki/Content/YouTube/710 Tone.md

 ```

-The channel [7/10 Tone](https://www.youtube.com/@7-10tone) was created on 26th Jun 2021.
+The channel [7/10 Tone](https://www.youtube.com/@7-10tone) was created on 26 June 2021.
 It mostly centers around [[The Logs]], with some hints around data, signals, machines (usually sentient-like AI), and time.

-There exists records of (confirmed) video uploads since early-mid 2023, although everything from before 2nd January 2025 has either been unlisted or deleted.
-The only known video to survive this “purge” is [[TRANSLATED-DD.PCV]] (24th July 2023), which went private sometime around August 2025, most likely after the 2025 "purge" (see below).
+There exists records of (confirmed) video uploads since early-mid 2023, although everything from before 2 January 2025 has either been unlisted or deleted.
+The only known video to survive this “purge” is [[TRANSLATED-DD.PCV]] (24 July 2023), which went private sometime around August 2025, most likely after the 2025 "purge" (see below).

 The moniker “7/10” is carried by at least two characters: 7/10 Tone and [[710 NPP|7/10 NPP]].
 The “7/10” is a date (July 10th) written in an American date format, which is an important date for this series and corresponds to the countdowns from the [[Station Timer]].
 We do not know why this date is of significance, but there are reasons to believe that this is a yearly event that has been going on for at least two years.